-Chile will issue the notes under a Third Amended and Restated Fiscal Agency Agreement to be entered into prior to the issuance of the notes between Chile and The Bank of New York Mellon, as fiscal agent.
+Chile will issue the notes under a Third Amended and Restated Fiscal Agency Agreement, dated August 5, 2010 between Chile and The Bank of New York Mellon, as fiscal agent.
 The Third Amended and Restated Fiscal Agency Agreement, as it may be amended from time to time, is referred to herein as the "fiscal agency agreement".
 The information contained in this section summarizes the principal terms of the notes.
 The prospectus to which this prospectus supplement is attached contains a summary of the fiscal agency agreement and other general terms of the notes.
 You should review the information contained herein and in the accompanying prospectus.
 You should also read the fiscal agency agreement and the form of the notes before making your investment decision.
 Chile has filed a copy of the fiscal agency agreement with the SEC.
 Copies of the fiscal agency agreement will also be made available at the offices of the fiscal agent and the paying agents.

-On the date of this prospectus supplement, Chile will also be offering Ps.272,295,000,000 aggregate principal amount of its CLP-Denominated 5.50% Notes due 2020 (the "CLP notes") registered with the Securities and Exchange Commission.
+On the date of this prospectus supplement, Chile will also be offering Ps.162,050,000,000 aggregate principal amount of its CLP-Denominated 5.50% Notes due 2020 (the "CLP notes") registered with the Securities and Exchange Commission.
+The CLP notes will be consolidated and form a single series with, and be fully fungible with, the outstanding Ps.272,295,000,000 CLP-Denominated 5.50% Notes due 2020 (CUSIP No. 168863AU2, ISIN US168863 AU21) previously issued by Chile on August 5, 2010.
 The CLP notes will also be issued under the fiscal agency agreement and contain terms similar to those of these notes